'Unprecedented' demand for Taylor Swift tour crashes Ticketmaster website

 By Lisa Richwine

-LOS ANGELES, Nov 15 (Reuters) - Millions of Taylor Swift fans swarmed Live Nation's Ticketmaster LYV.N website on Tuesday to try to score seats for her first tour in five years, causing periodic outages and long online waits that often ended in disappointment.
+LOS ANGELES, Nov 15 (Reuters) - Millions of Taylor Swift fans swarmed Live Nation Entertainment Inc's Ticketmaster LYV.N website on Tuesday seeking seats for her first tour in five years, causing periodic outages and long online waits that often ended in disappointment.

 The ticket-selling site told fans on Tuesday morning, via a statement on Twitter, that it was experiencing "intermittent issues" that the company was "urgently" working to resolve.